IvoNet/k8s-casus/minimal/README.md

 k delete namespace efk
 ```

+# TODO

 Unfortunately I forgot to add extra stuff as I struggled a lot with the filebeat and did not track my changes enough.
 I will probably do this in the future but not in the near future.

+- Goal is to make this setup as minimal as possible for the sake of simplicity and demo purposes.
+- I will add/remove more stuff as I need it.